Blendify/blender-manual/trunk/blender_docs/manual/animation/armatures/bones/editing/parenting.rst

 .. note::

-   With this method, the tip of the child bone will never be translated -- so if *Connected* is enabled, the child bone will be completely transformed by the operation.
+   With this method, the tip of the child bone will never be moved -- so if *Connected* is enabled, the child bone will be completely transformed by the operation.

 ..
 TODO2.8 Maybe update the images (color & style)